fourstix/Elfos-GFX-Pixie-Video/README.md

 The graphics demo programs use the common [GFX 1802 library](https://github.com/fourstix/GFX-1802-Library) with the Elfos-GFX-Pixie-Video device library to draw to the display.

+The graphics demo programs should run on any compatible Pixie Video system, such as an Elf system with an [RCA CDP1861 Video]() chip, a Pico/Elf v2 with the [Pixie Video GLCD](https://github.com/fourstix/PicoElfPixieVideoGLCDV2) card or an [1802-Mini](https://github.com/dmadole/1802-Mini) with the [1802-Mini Pixie Video](https://github.com/dmadole/1802-Mini-Pixie-Video) card.

 Pixie Video Libraries
 ---------------------
 <table>